awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-viewmetrics.md

-# Viewing Your Prometheus Metrics<a name="ContainerInsights-Prometheus-viewmetrics"></a>
+# Viewing your Prometheus metrics<a name="ContainerInsights-Prometheus-viewmetrics"></a>

 You can monitor and alarm on all your Prometheus metrics including the curated pre\-aggregated metrics from App Mesh, NGINX, Java/JMX, Memcached, and HAProxy, and any other manually configured Prometheus exporter you may have added\.
-For more information about collecting metrics from other Prometheus exporters, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.
+For more information about collecting metrics from other Prometheus exporters, see [Tutorial for adding a new Prometheus scrape target: Prometheus API Server metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.

 In the CloudWatch console, Container Insights provides the following pre\-built reports:
 + For Amazon EKS and Kubernetes clusters, there are pre\-built reports for App Mesh, NGINX, HAPROXY, Memcached, and Java/JMX\.